State Health Plan

 The State Health Plan is administered by Blue Cross, Blue Shield of North Carolina.
 Employees may choose between three plan options – the Traditional 70/30 Plan, the Enhanced 80/20 Plan and the Consumer-Directed Health Plan (CDHP).
 The cost of individual coverage varies depending upon which plan is chosen and, in the case of the CDHP and Enhanced 80/20 Plan, how many wellness activities are completed.
 The employee-only premium of the Traditional 70/30 Plan is covered 100% by the College.
 Employees are responsible for the cost of dependent premiums.
 The State Health Plan runs on a calendar year.

 To make changes to your State Health Plan outside of open enrollment, employees must have a qualifying event.
 Examples of qualifying events include birth, marriage, divorce, loss or gain of other coverage, and death.
-In order to make changes to your coverage, visit the eEnroll website and select “Can’t access your account?” in order to retrieve your account information.
-If you continue to have issues logging in, contact HR and we will reset your password for you.
+In order to make changes to your coverage, visit the eEnroll website and create an account.

 Traditional 70/30 Plan